 Gion is the most famous district in Kyoto and it is well known for all kinds of traditional sightseeing.
 It is probably the best place to come across geishas and maikos dressed in colorful kimonos.
 If you want to immerse in the traditional Japan, you have to visit Gion and walk around the small alleys.

 Gion is also known for its picturesque Tatsumi bridge and all the charming area around it.
 This place has several cherry blossoms, so if you visit during spring, you will take some awesome pictures.

 Pontocho is a long and narrow street along the Kamo river.
 It is small but there are plenty of restaurants on both sides.
-All in Pontocho is so Japanese thanks to the old-house style and the lanterns.
-It is beautiful during the day and stunning after sunset so make sure you visit during day and nighttime to appreciate the difference.
+All in Pontocho is so Japanese thanks to the old-style houses and the lanterns.
+It is beautiful during the day and stunning after sunset, so make sure you visit during day and nighttime to appreciate the difference.